 Diagnosis of OAB

-A complete medical history, including a voiding diary; a physical examination; and one or more diagnostic procedures help the physician determine an appropriate treatment plan for overactive bladder.
+A complete medical history, including a voiding diary; a physical examination; and one or more diagnostic procedures can help your health care provider diagnose any underlying condition and devise an appropriate treatment plan for overactive bladder.

 Medical History & OAB Diagnosis

 The medical history includes information about bowel habits, patterns of urination and leakage (when, how often, how severe), and whether there is pain, discomfort, or straining when voiding.
-The patient's history of illnesses, pelvic surgeries, pregnancies, and medications currently used also supply the physician with information relevant to making a diagnosis.
-In the elderly, a mental status evaluation and assessment of social and environmental factors may be performed.
+A history of illnesses, pelvic surgeries, pregnancies, and list of medications (prescription and over-the-counter) also can supply information relevant to making a diagnosis.
+In the elderly, a mental status evaluation and assessment of social and environmental factors also may be performed.

 Physical Examination & OAB Diagnosis

 A physical examination includes a neurologic status evaluation and examination of the abdomen, rectum, genitals, and pelvis.
 The cough stress test, in which the patient coughs forcefully while the physician observes the urethra, allows observation of urine loss.
 Instantaneous leakage with coughing indicates a diagnosis of stress incontinence.
 Leakage that is delayed or persistent after the cough indicates urge incontinence.

 The physical examination also helps the physician identify medical conditions that may be the cause of overactive bladder.
 For instance, poor reflexes or sensory responses may indicate a neurological disorder.

 Examination of the urine may identify medical conditions associated with overactive bladder, such as the following:

 - Bacteriuria-presence of bacteria in urine; indicates infection